 Haseltine has co-edited and reviewed numerous publications and books on a range of topics, including reproductive biology, women’s health, and proceedings of NIH-sponsored conferences related to the reproductive sciences and population issues.
 She was also the founding editor of the Journal of Women’s Health.
 In addition, she has made many scientific, public, and media presentations across the country and internationally.
 She now concentrates on helping nonprofits in the medical advocacy area with their IT requirements.
 Her current activities include developing mobile apps for medicine.
 As an early adopter, her work as expanded to include such wearable devices as Google GLASS.

 Haseltine was on the Board of Directors of the American Association for the Advancement of Science and the Society for Gynecologic Investigation.
 She is currently a board member of the American Women in Science and the Older Women’s League.
-She has been recognized for her contributions in the field of women’s health and reproductive science by election to the Institute of Medicine (IOM) and by receiving a variety of accolades.
+She has been recognized for her contributions in the field of women’s health and reproductive science by election to the Institute of Medicine (IOM) (now the the National Academy of Medicine (NAM)) and by receiving a variety of accolades.
 These awards include the following: the Weizmann Honored Scientist Award, the American Woman’s Medical Association Scientist Award, the Advocacy Award from Research!America for the Society for Women’s Health Research, and Kilby Laureate.
 She was also an honoree for Health Hero of the American Health for Women Magazine and for Prevention Magazine “Hall of Fame;” and Ladies’ Home Journal “Champions of Women’s Health.”
 She has received lifetime achievement awards from the United Nations Population Fund (UNFPA) and from the Foundation for the History of Women in Medicine (FHWIM).

 Michael Ybarra, MD